Hello friends,

 Writing a newsletter on a frequent basis is not my superpower.

 I’m working on upgrading the Sovereign Artist program.
-During this process, I realized that (Exciting News Alert!) my book must go by the same title.
+During this process, I realized that (Exciting News Alert) my book must go by the same title.
 Economy of Truth didn’t die but morphed into a much stronger project worthy of even more elegance and adventure.

 The research for this project looks splendid.
 I’m currently reading a fascinating book by Julius Evola—who has some crazy views—called The Fall of Spirituality: The Corruption of Tradition in the Modern World.
 If you’re too confident about what “tradition” means, this book might surprise you.